 As an Ethical Hacker, you may look for weakness in a computer system.
 You would do this so you can fix the weakness before it can be exploited by an attack.

 Avg Salary: $84,000 per year

 Entry Level Degree: Degree in computer science is common

-Information Technology Auditors bridge the gap between finance and computer science.
-They gather systems data and information to analyze tech performance.
+As an IT Auditor, you would bridge the gap between finance and computer science.
+You could gather systems data and information.
+In addition, you may analyze tech performance.

 Avg Salary: $66,728 per year

-Entry Level Degree: Degree in information systems management or finance is common.
+Entry Level Degree: Degree in info systems mgmt or finance is common.